-The CFAS Strategy Document sets out decade-by-decade actions to prepare and adapt for sea level rise.
-The timing of actions is dependent on the rate of future sea level rise and, for the purpose of planning, the Provincial Sea Level Rise Curve has been used based on 1.0 metre of global sea level rise occurring by year 2100 and a further 0.2 metres of local ground subsidence taking place.
-These timelines will need to be adjusted as new information becomes available, such as when the Provincial Sea Level Rise Curve is updated and based on local observations of sea level rise, storm intensity and frequency.
+To support the established strategic directions, the CFAS Strategy Document sets out 46 actions ("Actions") to prepare and adapt for sea level rise, as described in Section 4 of Appendix "I".
+The timing of the Actions is dependent on the rate of future sea level rise which, for the purpose of planning, the Provincial Sea Level Rise Curve noting 1.0 metre of global sea level rise by 2100 was used.

+The 46 Actions have been identified and categorized for each decade between 2020 and 2100, and the timelines will be adaptable and adjusted as new information becomes available, such as observations of sea level rise and occurrence of extreme events.